Autism and wandering

 When you understand why your autistic child wanders, it can help you work out the best way to manage the wandering.

-Here are simple, practical things you can do around your home and in your family to make it harder for children to wander:
+Here are simple, practical things you can do around your home and in your family to handle your child’s wandering:

-- Use security gates and fences around your yard and garden.
+- Install physical barriers like security gates, window locks, high gate latches and fences around your yard and garden.

 - Use an alarm on doorways and other entry and exit points.